qossmic/deptrac/README.md

 If we remove the `use` statement and rerun deptrac, the violation will disappear.

 ## Advanced ruleset (using dependency types)
-Sometimes one needs to specify more fine grained rules than *Layer A is allwoed to use Layer B*.
+Sometimes one needs to specify more fine grained rules than *Layer A is allowed to use Layer B*.
 For instance, *Layer B* might provide an Entity class which *Layer A* is allowed to use, but not allowed to instantiate on its own.
 Instead, *Layer A* must use a dedicated factory which is provided by *Layer C*.
-At this point, deptrac can extract and distinguish eight dependency types: *extends*, *instanceof*, *new*, *parameter*, *return*, *static_method*, *static_property* and *use*.
+For this reason, deptrac can extract and distinguish eight dependency types: *extends*, *instanceof*, *new*, *parameter*, *return*, *static_method*, *static_property* and *use*.

-The following example shows how such a use case can be expressed by dependecy type aware rule sets:
+The following example shows how such a use case can be specified by dependency type aware rule sets:

 ```yaml
 paths: ["./examples/DependencyTypes"]